 The days of dads on weekends and every other Wednesday are long gone.

 Helping each person be honest about their needs and abilities helps to have a productive conversation about what works best for everyone, especially in the children’s best interest.

-Two other tricky issues can be the division of finances, as well as who gets custody of the family pet(s).
+Two other tricky issues that could benefit from couples therapy are the division of finances and custody of the family pet(s).

 Finances should be fair and make the most sense for those who need to pay for support and cover expenses.

 No one wants to be in a bad position.

 However, maybe each person can only walk away supporting their half of things.